This Article Solved My Issue

 What are the key differences between Admin and Staffing users?

-- They can access specific configuration settings and, depending on permissions granted, may be able to send offer letters, initiate background checks, transfer hires, and act as Approval Managers for workflows like job and offer approvals.
+• Can access specific configuration settings and, depending on permissions granted, might be able to send offer letters, initiate background checks, transfer hires, and act as Approval Managers for workflows like job and offer approvals.